rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 $ oc delete pod --all -n guestbook
 ```

-NOTE: this is only for a PoC and for demo.
+NOTE: this is only for a PoC and for a demo.
 In production envs you need to adjust the UIDs, and not run pods as root as much as possible.

 #### Using the ServiceExport to communicate between the multiclustering overlay networks

-The guestbook frontend connects to the redis-master and redis-slave microservices using the ServiceExport from the redis-master and the redis-slave defines envs in their deployment:
+The guestbook frontend connects to the redis-master and redis-slave microservices using the ServiceExport from the redis-master and the redis-slave, defined as envs in its deployment:

 ```
 - name: REDIS_MASTER_SERVICE_HOST